sallyali7/project-two/README.md

 ## Wins ##

-A great project to excercise dealing with nested data and doing it in a pair.
-Though the API we chose was more challenging than we anticpated it gave us insightful practice on making multiple axios requests and fetching the correct data.
+A great project to exercise dealing with nested data and doing it in a pair.
+Though the API we chose was more challenging than we anticipated it gave us insightful practice on making multiple axios requests and fetching the correct data.
 The styling and theme of the project was also a win, my son loves to play with it.

 ## Key Learnings ##

-• Finding Public APIs and understanding accessability
+• Finding Public APIs and understanding accessibility
 • Fetching data from nested APIs
 • the Shiny feature